Analogues of Morozov Theorem in characteristic p>0: Hilbert--Mumford--Kempf--Rousseau method and the optimal parabolic subgroup

-\begin{remark} If $\mathfrak{u} \subseteq \mathfrak{g}$ is a nilpotent Lie algebra of dimension $1$, the results of \cite{Jantzen2004} ensure the existence of a parabolic subgroup $P_G(\lambda_{\mathfrak{u}}) \subseteq G$ such that $\mathfrak{u} \subseteq \mathfrak{u_g(\lambda_u)}$ with no restriction on the characteristic of $k$ (as in this case the $\Ad(G)$-orbite of $x$ is never closed (according to \cite[\S 2.10]{Jantzen2004})).
-Let us remark that in the general case (without restriction on the dimension), the additional assumption on $p$ comes from the fact that one needs to embed $\mathfrak{u}$ into the Lie algebra of the unipotent radical of a Borel subgroup to ensure that the $\Ad(G)$-orbit of $x$ is not closed (see the proof of Lemma \ref{fond}). \end{remark}
+\begin{remark} If $\mathfrak{u} \subseteq \mathfrak{g}$ is a nilpotent Lie algebra of dimension $1$, there always exists a parabolic subgroup $P_G(\lambda_{\mathfrak{u}}) \subseteq G$ such that $\mathfrak{u} \subseteq \mathfrak{u_g(\lambda_u)}$ whatever the characteristic of $k$.
+In this case indeed the $\Ad(G)$-orbite of $x$ is never closed (according to \cite[\S 2.10]{Jantzen2004})).
+Let also us remark that the restriction on $p$ in the general case (without restriction on the dimension), ensures that $\mathfrak{u}$ is embeddable into the Lie algebra of the unipotent radical of a Borel subgroup.
+This guarantee that $\Ad(G)$-orbit of $x$ is not closed (see the proof of Lemma \ref{fond}). \end{remark}